Free interactive D&D 5e SRD stat block

 How to run Eagle

-Give the eagle a name and one specific habit the players will remember.
+Give the eagle a name and one specific habit that makes it memorable.
 Drops feathers into the cleric's pack.
-Hates one specific NPC for no clear reason.
-The eagle is free atmosphere; let it carry a small piece of the campaign nobody else does.
+Hates one NPC for no clear reason.
+Perches only on the tallest thing.
+These small touches carry the character of the bird through the campaign.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.